placerda/llmops-workshop/labs/lesson_05/lab05.md

 ####  Team Colaboration

-This Lab will be run together with the instructor where we will learn about project organization
+In this Lab, you will learn about project organization and administration.

 https://learn.microsoft.com/en-us/azure/ai-studio/concepts/rbac-ai-studio